Peirce’s 1870 “Logic of Relatives”

-This brings me to the end of the notes on Peirce’s 1870 Logic of Relatives I began posting to the web in various online discussion groups a dozen years ago.
-Apart from that there are only scattered notes and bits of discussion with others I archived on the InterSciWiki discussion page of the collateral OEIS Wiki article.
+This brings me to the end of the notes on Peirce’s 1870 Logic of Relatives I began posting to the web in various discussion groups a dozen (now a score) years ago.
+Apart from that there are only the assorted notes and bits of discussion with other people I archived on the InterSciWiki talk page linked here.

 I rushed through my last few comments a little too hastily, giving no more than sketches of proofs for Peirce’s logical formulas, and I won’t be reasonably well convinced of them until I examine a few more concrete examples and develop one or two independent lines of proof.
 So I have that much unfinished business to do before moving on to the rest of Peirce’s paper.